openforis/sepal-doc/docs/source/cookbook/band_math.rst

 Click :btn:`<fa-solid fa-plus> Add recipe` in the recipe list and choose **Band Math**.
 SEPAL opens a new tab for your recipe.
 On the right‑hand side you will see three vertically stacked tabs labelled :guilabel:`IMG`, :guilabel:`CAL` and :guilabel:`OUT` corresponding to *Input imagery*, *Calculations* and *Outputs*.

 .. thumbnail:: ../_images/cookbook/band_math/1_select_recipe.png
    :width: 48%
+   :group: creating-a-band-math-recipe
    :title: Recipe selection menu
-    :align: center

 .. thumbnail:: ../_images/cookbook/band_math/2_recipe_options.png
+   :group: creating-a-band-math-recipe
    :width: 48%
    :title: Band Math recipe interface
-    :align: center

-Select the :guilabel:`IMG` tab.
+Select the :guilabel:`IMG` button.
 Click :btn:`<fa-solid fa-plus> Add` and then **Earth Engine Asset**.
 An entry form appears where you can provide a Google Earth Engine image.
 Paste a valid asset ID into the **Earth Engine asset ID** field (for example the Landsat 8 Level‑2 scene ``LANDSAT/LC08/C02/T1_L2/LC08_232064_20200119``).
 Leave the **Image name** as the default (``i1``) unless you intend to add multiple images.
 Use the tick icon to validate the ID; if the field turns red the asset is not available.
 Once it loads successfully you will see a section labelled **CONTINUOUS** listing the available bands.

 .. thumbnail:: ../_images/cookbook/band_math/3_band_selection.png
     :width: 70%
     :title: Band selection interface
     :align: center

 Specify which bands you need.
 Click the green :btn:`<fa-solid fa-plus> Add` button to insert a row, select the band name from the drop‑down list and leave the :guilabel:`TYPE` as **CONTINUOUS**.
 Repeat this step for every band referenced in your expression.
 For a vegetation index select the red band ``SR_B4`` and the near‑infrared band ``SR_B5``.
-When you have added all your bands, click :btn:`<fa-solid fa-check> Apply` to confirm and then :btn:`<fa-solid fa-check> Done` to return to the map.
-The :guilabel:`IMG` tab now lists your Earth Engine asset and the chosen bands.
+When you have added all your bands, click :btn:`<fa-solid fa-check> Apply` to confirm.
+The :guilabel:`IMG` tab now lists your Earth Engine asset and the chosen name.

+.. thumbnail:: ../_images/cookbook/band_math/9_band_type.png
+    :width: 70%
+    :title: Band selection interface
+    :align: center

 Defining a calculation
 ----------------------

 Switch to the :guilabel:`CAL` tab and click :btn:`<fa-solid fa-plus> Add`.
 A dialog appears offering two paths: **Function** and **Expression**.
-Choose **Function** when you want SEPAL to compute built‑in statistics (sum, mean, min, max, product) on your bands.
+Choose **Function** when you want to compute built‑in statistics (sum, mean, min, max, product) on your bands.
 Choose **Expression** when you need to write a custom formula.
 For indices you will almost always select **Expression**.

 .. thumbnail:: ../_images/cookbook/band_math/4_expression_or_function.png
     :width: 70%